fusioncharts/dev_centre_docs/chart-guide/standard-charts/multi-level-pie-chart.md

 Click [here](http://jsfiddle.net/fusioncharts/yw2mf0rj/) to edit the multi-level pie chart.

-## Export Multi-level pie chart in CSV or XLS formats
+## Export Multi-level pie chart in CSV or XLSX formats

-In version 3.13.0, you can export data from multi-level pie charts in CSV or XLS formats.
+In version 3.13.0, you can export data from multi-level pie charts in CSV or XLSX formats.
 Set the value of the `enableExport` attribute to `1` to do so.

 Refer to the code below: